vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 portion of the Agamas in parts to the following eight, according to their individual receptive power :

-1. Dakşa etc. 2.
+1. Dakṣa etc. 2.
 Sarvarta etc. 3.
 Vāmana etc. 4.
 Bhārgava.
 5. Bali.
 6. Simha.
 7. Vinatābhū.

 8. Vāsukināga.
 Out of the part of the Agamas in heaven (in the possession of Sakra ?)
 Rāvana took one-half, which was partly handed down from generation to generation in the following order :

-1. Bibhīşana.
+1. Bibhīṣana.
 2. Rāma.
 3. Laksmana.
 4. Siddhas.
 5. Dānavas.
 6. Guhyakas.

 7. Yogins.
 This, in brief, is the orthodox history of the Saivāgamas from the time of Satyayuga to our age (Kaliyuga) as given by Abhinava in the 35th Ahnika of the Tantrāloka.
 It is based on the authority of the Siddhā Tantra and the